dengking/programming-language/docs/Facebook/folly/index.md

-Performance concerns permeate much of Folly, sometimes leading to designs that are more idiosyncratic than they would otherwise be (see e.g. `PackedSyncPtr.h`, `SmallLocks.h`).
+Performance concerns permeate(渗透、弥漫) much of Folly, sometimes leading to designs that are more idiosyncratic(特殊的、独特的) than they would otherwise be (see e.g. `PackedSyncPtr.h`, `SmallLocks.h`).
 Good performance at large scale is a unifying theme in all of Folly.

 > NOTE:
 >